 Fairfax Reckless Driving Lawyer

 In Virginia, reckless driving is no mere traffic ticket.
 Instead, it is a Class 1 misdemeanor which thereby makes it a criminal offense.
 As such, it is punishable by up to one year in jail and a fine of up to $2,500.
-Additionally, a reckless driving convictions adds six DMV demerit points to your driving record.
+Additionally, a reckless driving conviction adds six DMV demerit points to your driving record.
 Because reckless driving is considered to be a criminal charge, you will want to hire a Fairfax reckless driving lawyer to help you fight these charges.

 What is Reckless Driving?